 Fast twitch fibers have more potential for muscular growth than slow twitch fibers.
 This partially explains why people carrying a predominant amount of fast twitch fibers have larger musculatures.

 However, there are “highs” and “lows” in every community.
-Some black people really have good genetics for building muscle, but there are many who don’t.
+Some black people have good genetics for building muscle, but there are also many who don’t.

 The fact that you’re black does not mean that you have superior genetics for building muscle mass by default.
 Muscle size depends on your personal genes and overall potential for growth rather than race.